Daingerfield High School

 Daingerfield High School is 3A public high school located in Daingerfield, Texas, United States.
 It is part of the Daingerfield-Lone Star Independent School District located in central Morris County.
 In 2011, the school was rated "Academically Acceptable" by the Texas Education Agency.

+The boundaries of the school district, which are the high school's attendance boundary, include Daingerfield and most of Lone Star.

 Athletics

 The Daingerfield Tigers compete in the following sports: